mbeddr/mps-platform-docs/src/doc/docs/languages/baselanguage.md

 > ^^jetbrains.mps.core.properties^^

 This language adds support for [Java \.properties](https://en.wikipedia.org/wiki/.properties) files.
 The keys and values are escaped automatically when they contain special characters.
-The generated properties file has encoding ISO-8859-1.
+The generated properties file has the encoding ISO-8859-1.
 Example:
 ```properties
 mps_home=/Applications/MPS.app